-A more sustainable Blue Mountains—environmentally, socially and economically.
+A more sustainable and successful Blue Mountains—environmentally, socially and economically.

 Since 2000, the Council has set out the vision and aspirations of the community for the City of Blue Mountains to achieve.
 This vision and these aspirations have stemmed from the one vision for a more sustainable Blue Mountains – environmentally, socially and economically.
 In partnership with the community, the Council led the way to achieve this vision and we have defined it as ‘Sustainable Blue Mountains’.